Turbulent Reacceleration of Streaming Cosmic Rays: Background and Analytic Arguments

 Consider now the contribution of multiple eddies in a turbulent cascade.
 If we sum contributions from a variety of scales, the general expression for the momentum diffusion coefficient is \citep{Ptuskin1988}:

 where $W_{\rm 1D}(k)$ is the 1D turbulent power spectrum, normalized such that:

 What is an appropriate expression for $W_{\rm 1D}(k)$?
 Recall that for hydrodynamic turbulence, a standard Hodge–Helmholtz decomposition usually shows that the compressive component of the velocity field is Burgers-like ($W_{\rm 1D}(k) \propto k^{-2}$), while the solenoidal component is Kolmogorov-like ($W_{\rm 1D} (k) \propto k^{-5/3}$).
 The Burgers-like component does not reflect a genuine cascade, but rather the appearance of shocks that directly transfer power from large to small scales.
 Such shocks occur even in subsonic turbulence, due to non-linear steepening of waves.
-In this case, inserting $W_{\rm 1D} \propto k^{-2}$ into Equation \ref{eq:Dpp_Wk}, and using $t_{\rm grow} \sim v^{2}/D_{\rm pp}$ gives, in the regime $v_{ph} L_1 << \kappa << v_{ph} L_0$ \citep{Ptuskin1988}:
+In this case, inserting $W_{\rm 1D} \propto k^{-2}$ into Equation \ref{eq:Dpp_Wk} (see Equation 27 of \cite{Ptuskin1988} for the full form of the power-law $W_{\rm 1D}$(k), including pre-factors), and using $t_{\rm grow} \sim p^{2}/D_{\rm pp}$ gives, in the regime $v_{ph} L_1 << \kappa << v_{ph} L_0$ \citep{Ptuskin1988}: